 It is worth noting at this point that search engines, although very important in the SEO world, are not the be-all and end-all of marketing for your website.

 Content is King

 This is perhaps the whole purpose of having a website.
-Without content you just have advertising; and who wants to view a website that it nothing but advertising?
+Without content you just have advertising – and who wants to view a website that is nothing but advertising?
 No one.
 So having content is good.
 However, not just any content will do.

 So you have your content, but unless it is interesting then people will immediately be put off and hit the back button to view another site.
-Yes.
-I have gone away from the search engine talk for a moment for a good reason.
 If it is interesting, people will stay longer on your site.
-The longer they stay on your site and the more pages they visit, the better it is for your rankings (Apparently.
-This is strongly considered to be true, but there is no definitive proof that it works).
+The longer they stay on your site and the more pages they visit, the better it is for your rankings.

 - Easy to read

 This is about using a language that is suitable.
-It is also ensuring you are using the correct fonts and colours.
-You don’t have to have perfect grammer or punctuation – people will let this go, but at least check your spelling.
-Also, people will not want to read a whole article which has been designed with ‘comic sans’ in red on a blue background.
+It is also ensuring you have the correct fonts and colours.
+You don’t have to have perfect grammar or punctuation – people will let this go.
+But at least check your spelling.
+Also, people will not want to read a whole article which has been designed with comic sans in red on a blue background.
 Again it comes down to ensuring the visitor stays on your site as long as possible.
-Your design does not have to be perfect!
+Your design does not have to be perfect either!
 Have a look around and see what other sites are doing.
-Sticking with the crowd on this one is not a bad thing – just try to keep it original too.
+Sticking with the crowd on this one is not a bad thing – just try and add a bit of your personality to it.

-So ensure that you write the content for your visitors (the human ones) and not for the search engines and ‘bots’.
-Yes it’s nice to have top rankings, but if you want to keep your visitors then you will have to do better than just bowing down to the powers that be.
-Also, as mentioned in the previous article;
+So ensure you write the content for your visitors (the human ones) and not for the search engines and bots.
+Yes, it’s nice to have top rankings, but if you want to keep your visitors then you will have to do better than just bowing down to the powers that be.
+Also, as mentioned in a previous article:

 More and more people are using ‘human’ requests and the results will become more and more relevant to you as a surfer.